-I'm Dan Netting.
-A 29 year old guy from Essex, UK.
+I'm Dan.
+A family man from Essex, UK.

 Biker.
 Track Nut.
 Latte Aficionado… If you don’t find a milky coffee in my right hand, it’s probably because it has a throttle in it.

 After getting my motorcycle licence in early 2009 I found myself on the track shortly after.

 Following a couple of embarrassing tumbles early in my track life I decided to become a student of the game and find out what it takes to ride fast around the track, without the need to pick bike pieces out of the gravel.

 Now I’m working to help others do the same…

 My life on the track started back in July 2009, a few months after I passed my motorcycle test and got my licence.

 Riding on the track was one of the main reasons why I’d set out to get my licence, so once I passed I was eager to head out on track and ride like the pros.

 The twisty and undulating curves of Brands Hatch would be my proving ground.